Beijing Winter Travel

 As a typical northern city in China, Beijing is endowed with snow in winter.
 Sometimes, it snows to everyone’s surprise and the city presents a unique landscape.
 Everything is so peaceful and charming.
 Come out and enjoy the snow scenes; it will leave you with a deep impression.
 A visit to the Forbidden City and the Great Wall at this time will be a wonderful once in a life time experience.

 Skiing is not only very exciting, but also good for ones' health.
 Skiing is a great way to exercise, breathe fresh air, and have a lot of fun.
-There are many ski resorts in Beijing, including the Huaibei International Ski Resort, the Jundushan Ski, the Nanshan Ski Village, the Shijinglong Ski Resort, the Yuyang Ski, the Qiaobo Ice and Snow World, the Yunfoshan Ski Resort, the Badaling Ski Resort, and the Xueshijie Ski Resort.
+There are many ski resorts in Beijing, including Wanlong Ski Resort, the Huaibei Ski Resort, the Jundushan Ski, the Nanshan Ski Resort, the Shijinglong Ski Resort, the Yuyang Ski, the Qiaobo Ice and Snow World, the Yunfoshan Ski Resort, the Badaling Ski Resort, and Snow World Ski Resort.
 Choose one and delight yourself in the white wonderland.

 Apart from skiing, skating is also a popular and healthy sport.
 It can improve one's sense of balance, coordination, and enhance flexibility.
 While exercising their hearts and lungs, skaters have lots of fun in sliding and gyrating on the pure ice.
 There are indoor and outdoor skating rinks in the city.
 The most popular indoor rinks are the New World Skating Rink, the Le Cool Skating Rink, and the Rink at the Olympic Sports Center.
 Outdoor rinks include the rink at Shichahai, the Rink at the Taoranting Park, the Houhe Skating Rink, the Rink at the Yuyuantan Park, the Rink at the Zizhuyuan Park, the Ice Rink at the Old Summer Palace (Yuanmingyuan), and the Rink on the Weiming Lake in the Beijing University.
 Skating is very popular with people of all ages on cold days.
 Tourists can experience the real life of local people by joining them in the exciting activity.